 Boragó occupies a specific position in Santiago's fine dining conversation: a restaurant built around Chilean native ingredients and foraged produce at a time when that approach was still rare on the continent.
-Located in Vitacura, it draws consistent recognition from Latin America's 50 Best and operates within a peer set of tasting-menu restaurants where the sourcing story is inseparable from the plate.
+Located in Vitacura, it draws consistent recognition from Latin America's 50 Best and operates within a comparable set of tasting-menu restaurants where the sourcing story is inseparable from the plate.

 Where the Ingredients Are the Argument

 Vitacura's restaurant strip along Avenida Nueva Costanera runs through one of Santiago's wealthiest zip codes, where the default mode is comfort food done expensively: steakhouses with Argentine-facing wine lists, Italian trattorias aimed at the lunch crowd, and a handful of polished all-day spots.
 Boragó, on Costanera Sur, sits at a remove from that pattern.
 The address places it in the same affluent residential quarter as Carnal Prime Steakhouse and Brunapoli, but the dining proposition belongs to a different category entirely.
 This is a tasting-menu restaurant organised around native Chilean ingredients, many of them foraged or sourced from remote ecosystems across the country's extreme geography.
+At roughly $200 per person, Boragó sits firmly in Santiago's high-end dining tier.

 That geography matters more here than at almost any comparable restaurant in Latin America.
 Chile runs from the Atacama desert in the north to Patagonia in the south, covering biomes that include high-altitude altiplano, temperate rainforest, Pacific coastline, and volcanic lake districts.
 The ingredient sourcing at Boragó treats that range as a working larder rather than a marketing backdrop.
 Dishes rotate with what arrives from foragers and small producers rather than following a fixed seasonal menu in the European sense.
 The result is a kitchen programme that tracks Chilean ecology more than it tracks international fine dining calendars.